LoopKit/loopdocs/docs/faqs/glossary.md

 **git**: a tool for version control

+**Glucose Chart**: Display of measured and predicted glucose values

 **Glucose Safety Limit**: Loop will not suggest insulin delivery when glucose prediction (in next 3 hours) goes below this limit

 **Guardrails**: limits in the code for user selected settings, recommended and absolute limits are provided

+**HUD**: Heads-Up Display at top of Loop main screen, phone in portrait mode

 **ICE**: Insulin Counteraction Effect - Loop models the expected glucose change based on carbs entered, absorption time and your settings; and adjusts based on measured glucose